Dauphin's Cavalry Regiment: Spanish Expedition

 In 1823, an expedition was formed to invade the Kingdom of Spain and remove the Trienio Liberal in support of the King Ferdinand VII of Spain.
 As part of the Hundred Thousand Sons of Saint Louis, the regiment was mobilised on 8 February 1823 when it left its station in Épinal for Bayonne.
 At the end of March, the regiment joined the Reserve Corps under command of General Étienne Tardif de Pommeroux, Comte de Bordesoulle.
 As the campaign began, the regiment was based around Orthez originally, later crossing the Bidasoa on 27 April.
 As the campaign progressed, the regiment was based in several towns including many which former soldiers resented the names of, like Vitoria (Battle of Vitoria), Burgos (Siege of Burgos), Valladolid (Battle of Medina de Rioseco), and Madrid (Dos de Mayo Uprising), and finally arriving in Toledo towards the end of May.
 Following the end of the successful invasion, the army was withdrawn via Madrid, Talavera (Battle of Talavera), and Aranjuez before finally returning to Bayonne never seeing any major combat.

 Final disbandment

-In 1830, Republican sentiment exploded and following the July Revolution, the unpopular King Charles X was replaced by his more popular nephew, King Louis Philippe I. The new more liberal King Louis Philippe completely reorganised the state and armed forces, including the removal of most royal titles and a complete reorganisation of the army.
+In 1830, Republican sentiment exploded and following the July Revolution, the unpopular King Charles X was replaced by his more popular cousin, King Louis Philippe I. The new more liberal King Louis Philippe completely reorganised the state and armed forces, including the removal of most royal titles and a complete reorganisation of the army.
 As part of his reforms, the Dauphin Cuirassiers lost its royalist title and lineage, becoming the 2nd Cuirassier Regiment on 19 February 1831.